A

 Recruitment

-Mixed cohort of new and few returning (participants from focus group) users for comparative insights into adaptability and long-term value
+A mixed cohort of new and few returning (participants from focus group) users were recruited for comparative insights.

 Methodology

-• Task-based scenarios (setting a wellbeing goal, completing a check-in, interpreting a health insight)
+• Task-based scenarios (setting a wellbeing goal, completing a check-in assessment, interpreting a health insight)

 • Think aloud protocol to capture reasoning and frustrations

-• Post test surveys to measure desirability and perceived usefulness
+• Post test surveys to measure user satisfaction, desirability and perceived usefulness.

 Key Metrics